 Many have played for Alamo City, but few have shown the commitment, dedication, and athleticism to be considered for the Hall of Fame.
-Beginning in 1993 (on the 10th Anniversary of ACRFC) and continued every year since, two men are inducted into the Alamo Cirty RFC Hall of Fame.
+Beginning in 1993 (on the 10th Anniversary of ACRFC) and continued until 2015, two men were inducted into the Alamo Cirty RFC Hall of Fame.
 These men are voted on by the club and are recognized during a presentation at the Annual General Meeting (AGM).

 1993 Dr. Neil Bowie & Kevin Howell

 1996 Art Wallace & Gordy O'Rorke